GfSE/SAF-Rhapsody-Profile/README.md

 # IBM Rhapsody Repository
-SAF profile and examples used for TdSE2021 Presentation for the SysML Tool Rhapsody.

-**Operational Domain available**

-**Functional Domain NOT yet available**

-The repository features the SAF Profile and the SAF FFDS Example presented at TdSE 2021.
-Both, Profile and Example are intended to be used with IBM Rhapsody (v9.0.1 iFix2).
-Please see the model file itself for licensing terms.
+The repository features the IBM Rhapsody **SAF Profile** as Profile which has to be copied to "C:\Program Files\IBM\Rhapsody\9.0.2\Share\Profiles" with supplemental material.
+The **SAF Profile** is intended to be used with Rhapsody 9.0.x.

 ## SAF_Profile
-**System Architecture Framework SAF_Profile** has been created by the SAF Working Group of the German Chapter of INCOSE (GfSE).
-The SAF Profile provides the Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification).
+**SAF Profile** has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
+The SAF Profile provides the stereotypes, specification views according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification) based on Rhapsody ModelBuilder Technology of Andy Lapping .

-## L0_FFDS
-**Fire Forest Detection System SAF_FFDS** Example has been created by SAF Working Group of the German Chapter of INCOSE (GfSE) according to the SAF Framework rules.
-Check out content diagram **SAF_FFDS_view_grid** for an overview of views and the navigation possibiliy to diagrams.

 The SAF_FFDS Example is based on the following publication: [SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML - Tim Weilkiens](https://www.oose.de/nuetzliches/sysmod-the-systems-modeling-toolbox/)